Arkansas Court Records

 Circuit Court

-The courts of general jurisdiction, Arkansas Circuit Court, has five divisions, which are the civil, criminal, juvenile, domestic relations, and probate division.
+The courts of general jurisdiction, the Arkansas Circuit Court, has five divisions, which are the civil, criminal, juvenile, domestic relations, and probate division.
 They help in managing the caseload of the court.
 Even with the divisions, the judges still hear all cases assigned to the court.
 For civil cases, the Circuit Court decides claims of over $25,000.

 District Court